Isoperimetric inequalities, shapes of F{\o}lner sets and groups with Shalom's property ${H_{\mathrm{FD}}}$

-By a result of Gournay \cite[Theorem 4.7]{gournay}, if the quotient of a group over its $FC$-centre has Shalom's property $H_{\mathrm{FD}}$, then the group also has this property.
-Therefore by applying this result and Lemma \ref{series}, for the groups constructed in Proposition \ref{prescribe}, we have that they have property $H_{\mathrm{FD}}$.
+\end{proof} Therefore by applying Gournay's result and Lemma \ref{series}, for the groups constructed in Theorem \ref{prescribe}, we have that they have property $H_{\mathrm{FD}}$.
 Alternatively, by a generalization of Gournay's result, \cite[Proposition 4.7]{brieusselzheng} implies that the group $N_{\rm{Nil},\Z,\mathfrak{c}}\rtimes\Z$ has property $H_{\rm{FD}}$.
 Therefore its quotient groups considered in the previous subsection have property $H_{\rm{FD}}$ as well.

-In Theorem \ref{prescribe} we have shown that group satisfying the claim of the theorem can be chosen to be a direct product of two groups, on each simple random walk is cautious.
-Thus an alternative way to prove property $H_{\rm{FD}}$ of these groups is to use \cite[Corollary 2.5]{erschlerozawa} (and the fact that the direct product of groups with Shalom's property also has this property).
-In Remark 3.10 below we show that the property of admitting a cautious simple random walk is strictly stronger than having property $H_{\rm{FD}}$.

-It was shown in \cite{brieusselzheng2} that the construction of \cite{brieusselzheng}, as well as a variation of it can be used to provide groups with Shalom's property $H_{\mathrm{FD}}$ and prescribed F{\o}lner function.
-Groups we consider in Subsection \ref{step2}, \ref{stepc} provide another simple construction of this kind.

-\begin{rem} Examples of groups with property $H_{\rm{FD}}$ and F{\o}lner function $\succeq \exp(n^{2+\delta})$ show that admitting a cautious simple random walk is a strengthening of property $H_{\rm{FD}}$.
-If the F{\o}lner function of $G$ satisfies $\fol_G(n)\succeq \exp(n^{2+\delta})$ for some $\delta>0$, then for any symmetric probability measure $\mu$ on $G$ with finite generating support, the $\mu$-random walk is neither cautious nor diffusive.
-Indeed, by the general relation between isoperimetry and decay of return probability (see e.g. \cite[Theorem 14.3]{woessbook}), the lower bound on F{\o}lner function implies that the return probability $\mu^{n}(e)\preceq\exp(-n^{\frac{2+\delta}{4+\delta}})$.
-It follows that